aasimsayyad07/My_Data-Science-Projects/README.md

 # Data-Science-Projcets
+Name: Aasim sayad
+Collge:- Pimpri Chinchwad College Of Engineering Thrust Area:- Data Science, Machine learning

-datasets and its solution by data analysis and cleaning
+Datasets and its solution by data analysis and cleaning